Skip to main content

 What this founder would say if asked: "I'm looking for a commercial cofounder who can sell into enterprise."

-What they actually need: a scrappy, iteration-oriented product cofounder who will pull them out of engineering over-quality and force shipping.
+What the brief should actually say: "Looking for a scrappy, iteration-oriented product cofounder who can pull me out of engineering over-quality and force weekly shipping.
+Indie-hacker or startup-pace background, not enterprise."
 The enterprise selling will come later, and in fact their own network probably contains it.
 The near-term bottleneck is pace.
-The matching engine can identify users with strong startup-pace track records (three-month iterations, consumer releases, indie hacker patterns) who would pair well with this senior engineer's depth.
+Briefs that name pace explicitly rank real people against it; briefs that say "commercial cofounder" match no-one in particular.

 Read back over those four.
 Notice that in three of the four cases, the founder's self-described cofounder need was meaningfully wrong.
 This is the most common pattern we see.
 The signal in your GitHub profile (and LinkedIn, and your writing, and your company site if you have one) contains more information about the complementary role you need than you can see yourself, because you're too close to it.

-That clarity is what makes the rest of the founder journey faster.
-You stop taking coffee meetings with people who tick the same broad categories.
+That specificity is what makes the rest of the founder journey faster.
+You stop taking coffee meetings with people who tick broad categories.
 You start taking them with the two or three people a month who genuinely complement what you bring.
-Most founding teams that form quickly and work well form exactly this way: not through more search, but through better signal about who is worth searching for.
+Most founding teams that form quickly and work well form exactly this way: not through more search, but through better briefs about who is worth searching for.

 Your GitHub profile is already telling the story.
-A good matching engine reads it.
+Your brief should say out loud what it implies.
 That's the difference.

 Create a profile and we enrich your signals so the right cofounders can find you.